salhasalman/DatabaseTools/README.md

+# Installation (Python 3)

+	git clone https://github.com/hayj/DatabaseTools.git
+	pip install ./DatabaseTools/wm-dist/*.tar.gz

 # MongoCollection

 This class allow an easy config of a MongoDB collection by providing an interface which handle authentication, indexes management, data conversion and pretty print of collections.
 It can work like a Python dict if you give at least one index.

-## Installation (Python 3)

-	git clone https://github.com/hayj/DatabaseTools.git
-	pip install ./DatabaseTools/wm-dist/*.tar.gz

 ## Usage